RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 In the final step, we calculate the weighted Spearman correlation to estimate the accuracy of the crawled meter.

 ### Obtaining an Ideal _Reference_
-While this repository contains some example passwords from the LinkedIn leak, a more evolved evaluation requires more than one ground truth.
+While this repository contains some example passwords from the RockYou, LinkedIn, and 000Webhost, a more evolved evaluation requires more than one ground truth.
 The easiest way to obtain such references is by sampling passwords from password leaks, and evaluating them using [CMU's Password Guessability Service (PGS)](https://pgs.ece.cmu.edu).
 For more details please refer to [the paper](https://maximiliangolla.com/files/2018/papers/ccsf285-finalv3.pdf).

 ### Installation